Rain Gauge Data

 Sid Grinker helps protect our rivers and Lake Michigan by adopting practices that harvest rainfall.
 See how they use trees and porous pavement to capture thousands of gallons of water every time it rains.

 Northwestern Mutual has a green roof that collects up to 512,000 gallons of rain each year and adds green space to downtown Milwaukee.

 The Kaufmann house captures rainwater on their property through green infrastructure to help protect Lake Michigan.
-They have installed green roofs, rain barrels, porous pavements, bioswales and rain gardens on their residence to help reduce flooding and
+They have installed green roofs, rain barrels, porous pavements, bioswales and rain gardens on their residence to help reduce flooding and water pollution.

 The Urban Ecology Center has three locations that uses green infrastructure to collect water and recycle water for other uses at their centers.
 They use rain gardens, rain barrels and green roofs to collect over 1 million gallons of water at one location.